fadziljusri/botsaya/README.md

-# bottersaya
+# botsaya
-A Facebook messenger chat-bot to translate your message ('English' -> 'Malay') using Google Translator API (python googletrans)
+A Facebook messenger chat-bot to translate your message (english => {malay, chinese, tamil}) using Google Translator API (python googletrans)